IBM/aspera-cli/docs/README.erb.md

 For security reasons, those secrets shall not be exposed in clear, either:

-- on terminal during input
+- On terminal during input
-- in logs
+- In logs
-- in command output
+- In command output

 Instead, they shall be hidden or encrypted.